-On September 30, 2014, the Company entered into a Demand Promissory Note with a third party lender for total borrowings of \$100,000.
-The outstanding principal is due on demand, along with an additional interest fee of \$5,000.
-The balance of the Demand Promissory Note as of March 31, 2016 (unaudited) and December 31, 2015 amounted to \$100,000 at each date.

-On February 26, 2015, the Company entered into an unsecured loan agreement with a third party lender in the principal amount of \$200,000.
-The loan bears interest at the rate of 12% per annum and is due on demand.
-The outstanding balance of the loan as of March 31, 2016 (unaudited) and December 31,2015 amounted to \$200,000 at each date.

-On March 21, 2015, the Company entered into an agreement with DelMorgan Group LLC ("DelMorgan"), pursuant to which DelMorgan agreed to act as the Company's exclusive financial advisor.
+- September 30, 2014 The Company entered into a Demand Promissory Note with a third party lender for total borrowings of \$100,000.
+The outstanding principal is due on demand, along with an additional interest fee of \$5,000. - February 26, 2015 The Company entered into an unsecured loan agreement with a third party lender in the principal amount of \$200,000.
+The loan bears interest at the rate of 12% per annum and is due on demand. - March 21, 2015 The Company entered into an agreement with DelMorgan Group LLC ("DelMorgan"), pursuant to which DelMorgan agreed to act as the Company's exclusive financial advisor.
 In connection with the agreement, the Company paid DelMorgan \$125,000, which was advanced by a third party lender in exchange for an unsecured note payable issued by the Company bearing interest at the rate of 12% per annum payable monthly beginning on April 20, 2015.
 The note payable is due on the earlier of March 20, 2017, or upon completion of a private placement transaction, as defined in the agreement.
 The Company expects this transaction to take place in the next twelve months.
-As a result, the \$125,000 note payable has been classified as a current liability as of March 31, 2016 and December 31, 2015 in the accompanying condensed consolidated balance sheets.
+As a result, the \$125,000 note payable has been classified as a current liability as of June 30, 2016 and December 31, 2015 in the accompanying condensed consolidated.